Sacred-Geometry/YinYangGenerator/README.md

   exact φ/Φ relationships that exist independent of eye size, plus the two live points (E, F) where that same line crosses the Eye's own boundary.
+- **Measure** — an interactive click-to-measure mode.
+Clicking points directly on the symbol accumulates measurements in a floating panel: one click identifies the nearest named construction point, two clicks report the distance between them (expressed as a multiple of `R`), and three clicks compute the angle at the middle point along with the ratio of the two flanking segments.
+The panel can be dragged anywhere on screen and cleared between measurements.

 ---